AlpinYukseloglu/nutshell-gpt/README.md

 3. Pass in the `build/chromium/` directory

 From this point on, you should see `Summarize changes` show up on the files page when reviewing PRs!

-## Acknowledgements
-Base logic for integrating ChatGPT into a Chrome extension is from [ChatGPT for Google](https://github.com/wong2/chatgpt-google-extension).